TaylorDarneille/SEIRFX818/javascript/01readme.md

 ### What is DOM manipulation?

-Using Javascript we can read and/or change the DOM, i.e. make the webpage do something interesting.
+Using Javascript, we can read and/or change the DOM, i.e. make the webpage do something interesting.
+That's the fun part of JS!

 **Examples:**